 One of United Airlines' largest hubs is George Bush Intercontinental Airport, but it is far from the only carrier that services this busy Texan airport.
 Alaska, American, and Delta airlines also service the airport.
 Routes between IAH and Central and South America tend to be the busiest.

 Airport Code: CLT

-This airport serves cities in the upper Southeast, including popular destinations in the Carolinas, and is often a common transfer airport alternative to Atlanta's Hartsfield International Airport.
+This airport in North Carolina connects a string of cities along the East Coast.
+For flight transfers, CLT is often a common alternative to Atlanta's Hartsfield International Airport.
 It is well known for the rows of rocking chairs that line the main hall and provide a relaxing way to spend a layover.
-CLT is a hub for U.S. Airways and United.

 Airport Code: MIA

 Miami International Airport is the main U.S. gateway to Latin America and the Caribbean.
 American Airlines has many routes to this major Florida city.
 Alternate Miami airports, such as West Palm Beach Airport and Fort Lauderdale-Hollywood International Airport, are good backup options if you can't find your preferred flights out of Miami.

 Visitors to Walt Disney World and the surrounding theme parks make Orlando International Airport one of the busiest airports in the U.S. Many regional and low-cost airlines serve MCO, including Southwest and JetBlue.